CHEM - Chemistry

 CHEM 514.
 Inorganic Chemistry (3).

-General education math and natural sciences course.
+General education natural science course without lab.
 Basic inorganic chemistry emphasizing molecular symmetry and structure, fundamental bonding concepts, ionic interactions, periodicity of the elements, systematics of the chemistry of the elements, acid-base chemistry and nonaqueous solvents, classical coordination chemistry and introductory bioinorganic chemistry.
 Prerequisite(s): CHEM 212 with a grade higher than C-; CHEM 531 strongly suggested but not required.

 CHEM 523.
 Analytical Chemistry (4).

-General education math and natural sciences course.
+General education natural science course with lab.
 Evaluation of data, theory and application of gravimetric analysis and precipitation, neutralization and oxidation-reduction volumetric analysis.
 Course requires a lab fee.
 Prerequisite(s): CHEM 212 with a grade higher than C-.
 Corequisite(s): CHEM 523L.

 CHEM 524.
 Instrumental Methods of Chemical Analysis (4).